XiaoyangBi/AIT103-The-principle-of-Artificial-Intelligence/README.md

 6 A statement of an application domain, One-page written document that covers the title of the domain, title of the application and its descriptions
 Thursday, 15/07/2021

+7 A conceptual design of the application，A blueprint design (text description/diagram).
+Thursday, 19/07/ 2021

+8 Report for the final project, and code (if available).
+A document in PDF format.
+The number of pages ranging from 10–25 pages, 1.5 spacing, Times Roman font type, size 12.
+Monday, 26/07/ 2021